ErikaaWang/ErikaaWang.github.io/_news/announcement_THUNLP.md

 It's exciting to explore a new topic on utilizing a multi-model or multi-agent setting on alignment problems and work with fantastic collaborators.
 Please feel free to drop me a message if you are interested in this topic and would like to discuss!

 Tsinghua University was covered in snow on my first day here.
-I fortunately attended the Multimodal Intelligence seminar held on 20th Dec at FIT building:
+Moreover, I fortunately attended the Multimodal Intelligence seminar held on 20th Dec at FIT building:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0 mx-auto text-center">